-We use both proven examination procedures and the latest diagnostic methods to create a comprehensive picture of your situation and define the right treatment strategy for you.
+We use proven examination procedures and the latest diagnostic methods to create a comprehensive picture of your situation and define the right treatment strategy for you.

 The consequences of untreated obstructive sleep apnoea syndrome include cardiovascular illnesses such as high blood pressure, heart attacks and stroke.
 Links with diabetes mellitus, migraines, depression, etc. have also been described.
-Patients are almost always snorers, but the causes are varied, meaning not every snorer is an OSAS sufferer.
+Patients are almost always snorers, but the causes are varied, meaning that not every snorer is an OSAS sufferer.

 The treatment options are just as varied – depending on individual circumstances, these range from conservative behavioural measures to tooth-supported splints or nocturnal respiration equipment.
 Minor and more complex surgical procedures cannot be ruled out.